 My own introduction to the concept came early, then often, when my toddler was regaling anyone who would listen with over-the-top anecdotes she swore were true.
-Today, Alex’s “stories” are more in the white-lie vein as I recently discovered when she gave an immediate—but untrue—response in defense of an action I hadn’t quite yet taken.
-That her “gotcha back” effort came wrapped in one of those little-white-lies was only mildly disconcerting.
-At least she wasn’t lying to me.
+Today, Alex’s “stories” are more in the white-lie vein as I recently discovered when she gave an immediate—but untrue—response to a query of mine.
+I’ve had to adapt to her lies.

 Early on, I placed my students into similar they-do/they-don’t categories of lying.
 Unfortunately, once I put them in those neat little compartments, I often left them there.
 Wrong move.
 When the one student I truly believed was incapable of lying did, he turned my black and white notions into a blaze of psychedelic color.
 And the kid who was painstakingly honest used an à la- Michael mode exit strategy whenever I got too close.
 No lies, but also no contact –sometimes for days.

 I want to take what the kids in my life are saying at face value, not just because honesty is a great foundation upon which to build a relationship.
 But also because I know that much of what they tell me is already tainted by the perceptions of their own world view.
 Even when they believe what they’re saying is gospel-true, it’s likely stretched through a prism of distorting color.
 And that’s when their intentions are the best.

 When deception is their goal?
 Well it’s not often pretty and, by the way, they’re not often very good at it.
 But I hang in there for the full share, however unbelievable or unpalatable.